 Twin Lakes Trail

 This easy walking trail is only 600 meters (one way).
-You’ll walk past two small lakes (more like ponds) while on the trail.
+On the trail, you’ll walk past two small lakes (more like ponds).
 Link back around by following the Loop Trail (below).

 Loop Trail